 The noncontrolling interests in property partnerships consist of the outside equity interests in ventures that are consolidated with the financial results of the Company because the Company exercises control over the entities that own the properties.
-The equity interests in these ventures that are not owned by the Company, totaling approximately \$725.1 million at March 31, 2014 and approximately \$726.1 million at December 31, 2013, are included in Noncontrolling Interests-Property Partnerships on the accompanying Consolidated Balance Sheets.
+The equity interests in these ventures that are not owned by the Company, totaling approximately \$721.1 million at June 30, 2014 and approximately \$726.1 million at December 31, 2013, are included in Noncontrolling Interests- Property Partnerships on the accompanying Consolidated Balance Sheets.

 On February 7, 2013, the partner in the Company's Salesforce Tower (formerly Transbay Tower) joint venture issued a notice that it was electing under the joint venture agreement to reduce its nominal ownership interest in the venture from 50% to 5%.
 On February 26, 2013, the Company issued a notice to the partner electing to proceed with the venture on that basis.
 As a result, the Company has a 95% nominal interest in and is consolidating the joint venture.
 Under the joint venture agreement, if certain return thresholds are achieved the partner will be entitled to an additional promoted interest.
 In addition, if the Company elects to fund the construction of Salesforce Tower without a construction loan (or a construction loan of less than 50% of project costs), then the partner has the option to require the Company to fund up to 2.5% of the total project costs (i.e., of 50% of the partner's 5% interest in the venture) in the form of a loan to the partner.
 This loan would bear interest at the then prevailing market construction loan interest rates.
-Also, under the agreement, (1) the partner has the right to cause the Company to purchase the partner's interest after the defined stabilization date and (2) the Company has the right to acquire the partner's interest on the third anniversary of the stabilization date, in each case at an agreed upon purchase price or appraised value.
+Also, under the agreement, (1) the partner has the right to cause the partner's interest after the defined stabilization date, in each case at an agreed upon purchase price or appraised value.

 On May 31, 2013, the Company's two joint venture partners in 767 Venture, LLC (the entity that owns 767 Fifth Avenue (the General Motors Building) in New York City) transferred all of their interests in the joint venture to third parties.
 In connection with the transfer, the Company and its new joint venture partners modified the Company's relative decision making authority and consent rights with respect to the joint venture's assets and operations.
 These changes resulted in the Company having sufficient financial and operating control over 767 Venture, LLC such that the Company now accounts for the assets, liabilities and operations of 767 Venture, LLC on a consolidated basis in its financial statements instead of under the equity method of accounting.
-Upon consolidation, the Company recognized the new joint venture partners' aggregate 40% equity interest at its aggregate fair value of approximately \$480.9 million within Noncontrolling Interests-Property Partnerships on the accompanying Consolidated Balance Sheets.
+Upon consolidation, the Company recognized the new joint venture partners' aggregate 40% equity interest at its aggregate fair value of approximately \$480.9 million within Noncontrolling Interests.-Property Partnerships on the accompanying Consolidated Balance Sheets.